Home IPL Frequency Schedules:

 - Laser hair removal treatments are only effective on hair that’s in the ANAGEN phase.
 Once you’ve treated a hair follicle in the ANAGEN phase, it will accelerate the hair cycle until the strand dies and falls off on its own.

-- This process cannot be hurried by doing IPL more than once a week.
-Weekly sessions are the fastest that you should re-schedule treatments.
+- This process cannot be hurried by doing IPL more than necessary.
+Tri-weekly sessions are the fastest that you should do treatments.

-- Doing IPL every day, every other day, and even twice a week runs the risk of damaging your skin or your eyes.
+- Doing IPL every day or every other day runs the risk of damaging your skin or your eyes.
 You’ll also be wasting your device’s limited flashes.

 FAQ: